 Come and knock on our door, another visitor’s always welcome!
-After all, three is company.
-That’s one underlying premise behind the sitcom Three’s Company and the plight of Jack Tripper, played by John Ritter.
+After all, three is company — the underlying premise behind the sitcom Three’s Company and the plight of Jack Tripper, played by John Ritter.
 Armed with exceptional slapstick designed to make for a good time, Ritter helped make Three’s Company a lasting entertainment cultural piece.
 So, what did he do after the show ended?

-John Ritter came from entertainment royalty, thanks to his singing cowboy father and actress mother.
-However, Ritter himself actually intended on a career in politics supplemented by psychology studies.
-One change of major later, though, and Ritter was on the path to mastering the stage.
+John Ritter came from entertainment royalty, thanks to his singing cowboy father (Tex Ritter) and actress mother.
+However, Ritter, who was born September 17, 1948 in Burbank, California, actually intended on a career in politics supplemented by psychology studies.
+Already attending the University of Southern California, he decided make a switch over to the USC School of Dramatic Arts, suddenly finding himself on the path to mastering the stage.

 Cementing a legacy

 Like many actors of the time, John Ritter got his first entry into entertainment via theater.
 After heading several productions, he entered the television scene through appearances on favorites like M*A*S*H and Hawaii Five-O, among others.
 His role as a campus revolutionary in Dan August would put him alongside future Three’s Company co-star Norman Fell.
 He also gained a recurring role status on The Waltons as Reverend Matthew Fordwick.